This Day In Writing History

-When legendary British filmmaker Stanley Kubrick adapted it as an acclaimed feature film in 1971, he based his screenplay on the first U.S. edition of the novel, ending the film on a dark note, with Alex smirking wickedly and saying, "They cured me, all right!"
+When legendary British filmmaker Stanley Kubrick adapted it as an acclaimed feature film in 1971, he based his screenplay on the first U.S. edition of the novel, ending the film on a dark note, with Alex smirking wickedly and saying, "They cured me all right!"

-I've read both versions and I prefer the first U.S. edition because its grim ending really brings home the main theme of the novel - that fascism is an evil far worse than the societal ills it seeks to cure.
+I've read both versions and I prefer the first U.S. edition because its grim ending really brings home the main theme of the novel - that fascism is an evil far worse than the societal ills it promises to cure.
 The cut final chapter does make for interesting reading, though.

 Today, both editions of A Clockwork Orange are available in the U.S., and the novel remains a classic work of literature.

 "It seems priggish or pollyannaish to deny that my intention in writing the work was to titillate the nastier propensities of my readers.
 My own healthy inheritance of original sin comes out in the book and I enjoyed raping and ripping by proxy.
 It is the novelist’s innate cowardice that makes him depute to imaginary personalities the sins that he is too cautious to commit for himself." - Anthony Burgess on A Clockwork Orange